Articles and Guides/ Latest Posts

 I get my microgreens from a local organic certified micro-producer once a week, so I’ve learned to be creative in using them up.

 Two of my go-to solutions when I have extra microgreens are smoothies and pesto.
-I love adding a handful of broccoli microgreens to my morning green smoothie.
-Sometimes I even add cilantro microgreens for a fresh, nutrient-rich start to the day.
+I love adding a handful of broccoli microgreens to my morning green smoothie, and sometimes, I even add cilantro microgreens for a fresh, nutrient-rich start to the day.

 Blending broccoli before eating can increase the sulforaphane content due to breaking the walls of the plants.